-Bethany Kelsey (M.A., English-PTC, 2022) recommends that English majors should try to get published, join clubs, form bonds, take initiative with their studies, remain focused, and keep pushing through any lows.
+Bethany Kelsey (B.A., English-PTC, anticipated 2023) recommends that English majors should try to get published, join clubs, form bonds, take initiative with their studies, remain focused, and keep pushing through any lows.
 She says,"Take advantage of this opportunity to make mistakes and have a good time!"
 Bethany has learned a lot about determination in pursuing her goals and plans to intern in the fashion industry, aiming to land a job that merges her passion for fashion and technical communication.

 Lena Albro (B.A., English-PTC, 2021) enrolled in Tennessee Tech's English M.A. program in August 2021.
 She has always loved languages, wordsmithing, and communication; these passions along with the dedicated faculty members and peers made her choose to study at Tech.
 Students should look into minors and classes outside of their concentration, suggests Lena, because it will "complement their English degree with as many useful skills as possible."
 Lena has received recognition for her writing in departmental writing contests, the Iris Review, and the Women's Center newsletter Attune, and she won the Foreign Languages category at the 2021 Research and Creative Inquiry Day.